Did nobody ever tell you that healthy food can taste great and boost your mood? Forget boring fad diets and choose feel good food!

 The foods in the following list are fantastic mood boosters, so try to include them in your diet as much as you can.

-Low folate levels have been linked to mental illnesses like depression, so you’ll be happy to know that bananas are full of it!
+Low folate levels have been linked to mental illnesses such depression.
+You’ll be happy to know, then, that bananas are full of it!

 Chocolate might just be one of the happiest foods on the planet, but did you know that dark chocolate in particular can reduce symptoms of premenstrual syndrome such as fatigue and depression?